-Most studies of the capability of future $e^+e^-$ linear colliders to constrain triple gauge vertices have been performed at a center-of-mass energy of 500 GeV.
-These range from studies based on full, Geant4-based simulations of the ILD detector concept focusing on the $WW \to \mu\nu qq$ and $WW \to e\nu qq$ channels and the determination of the three LEP couplings [260] to theory-level studies showing that with polarized beams, all 28 real parameters of the most general possible Lagrangian for triple gauge interactions can be determined [261, 262, 263].
-The results of the full simulation studies, which included only a subset of channels and observables, as will be discussed in section 10.3, have been extrapolated to $\sqrt{s}=250\,\mathrm{GeV}$ in Sec.
-2.3.3.2 of [264], with rather conservative assumptions on the change of the impact of detector effects with center-of-mass energy.
-This extrapolation yields precisions between 8 and $10\times10^{-4}$ .
-Notably it also shows that the correlation between $g_1^Z$ and $\kappa_Z$ in $e^+e^-$ collisions depends on the center-of-mass energy and the beam polarizations, and can even change sign.
-Thus runs with different energies and polarizations can eliminate any blind direction.
+Most studies of the capability of future e^+e^- linear colliders to constrain triple gauge vertices have been performed at a center-of-mass energy of 500 GeV.
+These range from studies based on full, Geant4-based simulations of the ILD detector concept focusing on the $WW \to \mu\nu qq$ and $WW \to e\nu qq$ channels and the determination of the three LEP couplings [189] to theory-level studies showing that with polarized beams, all 28 real parameters of the most general possible Lagrangian for triple gauge interactions can be determined [347, 348, 349].
+The results of the full simulation studies, which included only a subset of channels and observables, as will be discussed in section 10.3, have been extrapolated to $\sqrt{s} = 250 \,\text{GeV}$ in Sec.
+2.3.3.2 of [190], with rather conservative assumptions on the change in the impact of detector effects with center-of-mass energy.
+This extrapolation yields precisions between 8 and 10×10^{-4} .
+Notably it also shows that the correlation between g_1^Z and κ_Z in e^+e^- collisions depends on the center-of-mass energy and the beam polarizations, and can even change sign.
+Thus, runs with different energies and polarizations can eliminate any blind direction.

 Finally, the expected impact of including all channels and using an unbinned log-likelihood fit to all observables (instead of binned fit to a reduced set of observables) improves the projections for ILC250 to the level of $4-6\times10^{-4}$ - nearly a full order of magnitude better than the previously discussed HL-LHC expectations, even when fixing Z-fermion couplings for the HL-LHC.
-A comparison with the higher energy stages of the ILC is shown in Fig 10.6.
+A comparison with the higher energy stages of the ILC is shown in Fig 10.9.